Don’t Lose Your License If You Don’t Have To

 - Soliciting letters attesting to your sobriety

 I know what the hearings officers at these divisions need to restore your license, and I know the individual tendencies of each officer.
-The DLAD/DAAD process has changed quite a bit over the years, and I’ve stayed alert to each of the changes as they’ve happened.
+The DLAD/DAAD/OHAO process has changed quite a bit over the years, and I’ve stayed alert to each of the changes as they’ve happened.
 My knowledge of the system coupled with my long experience handling these hearings means I can resolve your case favorably and efficiently.

 Circuit Court Appeals